 And even with market research and a well-defined target customer and maybe even some revenue on day one, the business can still fail.
 Growing a startup out of the early-stage is very difficult to do for a billion reasons.

-The rest of the interview was mostly spent chatting about customer research, how much data is enough to course correct your product strategy, identifying market opportunities, etc. All things that are intended to give your startup a better chance of avoiding that big ol' number that represents failure.
+The rest of the interview was mostly spent chatting aboutcustomer researchNeed a Stellar Jobs to Be Done Survey?
+Here's How to Create One!Learn to design a JTBD survey, download a JTBD survey template, and prioritize your product roadmap effectively.
+Discover how to utilize the Jobs to Be Done approach for understanding customer needs with our step-by-step guide., how much data is enough to course correct your product strategy, identifying market opportunities, etc. All things that are intended to give your startup a better chance of avoiding that big ol' number that represents failure.

 It was a fun conversation and you can listen to the episode here.